bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 + I am not surprised to find bugs or missing features in Torch/Lua code.
   [Here's my commit removing an incorrect rank check to the LAPACK potrs call](https://github.com/torch/torch7/commit/0103713cec7b57a1796398e1b4eab003049066f6).
   [I also had to add a potrs wrapper for CUDA](https://github.com/torch/cutorch/pull/364).
-+ Automatic differentiation TensorFlow is nice.
++ Automatic differentiation in TensorFlow is nice.
   I can define my loss with one line of code and then get the gradients with one more line.
   I haven't used
   [Torch's autograd](https://github.com/twitter/torch-autograd) package.
 + The Torch and TensorFlow communities are great at keeping up with the latest deep learning techniques.
-If a popular idea is released, unofficial Torch and TensorFlow implementations are quickly released.
+If a popular idea is released, Torch and TensorFlow implementations are quickly released.
-+ Batch normalization is easier to use with Torch and in general it's nice to not worry about explicitly defining all of my trainable variables.
++ Batch normalization is easier to use in Torch and in general it's nice to not worry about explicitly defining all of my trainable variables like in TensorFlow.
   [tflearn](http://tflearn.org/) makes this a little easier in TensorFlow, but I still prefer Torch's way.
 + I am not surprised to learn about useful under-documented features